top of page

 - the inmates are subjected to bizarre anger-inducing or psychologically provoking "therapies"

-- drugs are referenced
+- drugs and drug use are referenced

 - Christian martyrdom is a subplot of the film